akshaypozath/Stock-Analysis/README.md

-Analyze and Predict Stock Trends off of Sentiment of Headlines
+Analyze and Predict Stock Trends off of Sentiment of Headlines in Media